 We are committed to embedding the NHS Constitution Values (which are strongly reflected in our University values) into everything we do.
 They define the behaviours and expectations of all our staff and students, underpinning the work we do in the university, clinical arena and other workplaces.

 We understand that not all of our students and staff are employed within the NHS but these values uphold the underlying principles of excellent care as a standard and as such we expect that anyone who has any aspect of their work which ultimately cares for others will aspire to upholding these values.

 For us involving not only our students, but service users, experts by experience, carers and NHS/non NHS professionals in the creation and delivery of all programmes is vital.

 Our expert staff

 A unique feature of our School is that most of our staff work or have worked within clinical practice.
 This enhances our grasp of the contemporary links between academic research, the major issues of the day and real-life practice.

-Physiotherapy is taught by registered experienced staff with a variety of different backgrounds.
+Physiotherapy is taught by a small and friendly team of registered experienced staff with a variety of different backgrounds and research interests.
 The subject lead for physiotherapy is Izzie Easton.
-Izzie qualified as a physiotherapist in 1998, and has practised in numerous hospitals.
-In particular she has gained experience working in respiratory physiotherapy, orthopaedics, and critical care.

 Within our School of Health and Human Sciences, we have a range of specialist clinical laboratories and IT facilities to assist you with the effective learning and acquisition of new skills; for students of Physiotherapy, we have two specialist labs on our Colchester Campus which provide you with all the facilities you need to train as a physiotherapist.